GSA/plainlanguage.gov/_pages/examples/regulations/international-terrorism.md

 sidenav: examples
 ---

-_This document was created for training and is not official agency text._
+_This example was created for training and is not official agency text._

 * #### Before